cultureandempire/cultureandempire.github.io/cande.md

 * Suicide and euthanasia are illegal in most countries, even those that employ the death sentence.
 It seems that only the State or natural causes are allowed to decide when or how we die.

 * Homosexuality is no longer illegal in developed countries, yet only a handful give same-sex marriages the same weight as male-female marriages.
-Many people may have prejudices about "gay marriage".
+Many people may have prejudices about "gay marriage."
 Why should the State express these prejudices through law?

 * Forms of pornography and commercial sex, abortion, and various forms of sexual activity between consenting adults are forbidden or heavily regulated in many countries.
 Why should the State regulate our sexual behavior even in the case of consenting adults?